viragored/organ-pipe-foot/README.md

 # organ-pipe-foot
 OpenSCAD code to create organ pipe feet, customisable for size and shape

-This is the start of a project with many changes to come

 Aim: Produce a foot that must print without supports, based on these premises:
 *  Walls will be thick enough to support PVC pipe while organ being moved, eg on a cart over rough ground
 *  PVC pipe will be used for the resonating pipe